zhuochenhust/zhuochenhust.github.io/index.md

 · Good communication skills with co-workers, self-motivated in a quickly changing environment

 Experience\\
+Web Developer at Program for Anxiety, Cognition, and Treatment (PACT) Lab\\
+September 2016 - Present \\
+Participating Templeton project and developing the lab website to present their research result and help users\\
+to finish psychological evaluation

 Android Engineer Intern at BiTeng Mobile Technology\\
 June 2015 - August 2015 (3 months)\\
 Developed an app to manage contacts on users' phone.
 This app can show the contact list, phone-call record